Choke Enough

-Choke Enough (stylised in all lowercase) is the debut studio album by French musician, singer and producer Oklou.
-It released on 7 February 2025, via True Panther Sounds.
+Choke Enough (stylised in lowercase) is the debut studio album by French musician, singer and producer Oklou.
+It released on 7 February 2025, via True Panther Sounds and Because Music.
 The album features guest appearances by Swedish rapper and singer Bladee, and American musician Underscores.
-It was supported by the singles "Family and Friends", "Harvest Sky", the title track, "Take Me by the Hand", and "Blade Bird".
+It was supported by the singles "Family and Friends", "Harvest Sky", the title track, "Take Me by the Hand", and "Blade Bird", which was named The Faders #1 song of the year.
+Choke Enough has received considerable critical acclaim, including being named as the best album of 2025 by Crack and Time Out, and as one of the best albums of the year by The New York Times, Pitchfork and The Fader.

 Background and recording

 Similarly to her 2020 mixtape Galore, Choke Enough was made primarily in collaboration with Canadian musician Casey MQ.
 The album took Oklou two and a half years to finish, and explores "the quest of meaning".
 She stated:

 Choke Enough is a very intense album for me.
 It's filled with directions, tentatives and irregularities, reflecting on my last years on this planet as my heart and conscience has really decentered from myself.

 The album was primarily recorded in Paris, Los Angeles, and Cap Ferret.